 - Product Image Specification

-More information on the implementation guidelines can be found here.
+More information on the implementation guidelines can be found on the GS1 web site.

 A proven track record